 Mobile computers typically use Li-Ion batteries.
 Cold temperatures prevent common Li-Ion batteries from releasing their charge, making the powered device unusable until the battery is warmed.
-Li-Ion batteries also tend to fail completely when temperatures reach -22°F (-30°C), which are common in frozen storage areas.
+Li-Ion batteries also tend to fail completely when temperatures reach -30°C (-22°F), which is common in frozen storage areas.

 Low-impedance lithium-ion batteries specially formulated for cold-temperature use are available.
 These batteries will release their charge at colder temperatures than will standard models, and have lower failure points.
-Lead acid batteries are another alternative.
-They suffer less cold degradation than Li-Ion batteries, but are less power efficient relative to their weight.